Join Discord

 - Eisenstein on Disney, Sergei Eisenstein

-The era of World Building is characterised by the pre-rendered and steadily progressing arrow of the Hero’s Journey: a circular narrative starting from the beginning and, intuitively, finishing at the end.
-It is a centralised, top-down model of creation, one in which the author acts as a supreme gatekeeper of what can and cannot enter the world’s walls.
-The author is a genius sculpting the world out of time - to use Andrei Tarkovskij’s analogy - the only individual with agency and control over his creation.
-The world itself has no autonomy to change or evolve.
+The era of Worldbuilding is characterized by the prerendered and steadily progressing arrow of the Hero’s Journey: a circular narrative starting from the beginning and, intuitively, finishing at the end.
+It is a centralized, top-down model of creation, one in which the author acts as a supreme gatekeeper of what can and cannot enter the World’s walls.
+The author is a genius sculpting the World out of time—to use Andrei Tarkovsky’s analogy—the only individual with agency and control over his creation.
+The World itself has no autonomy to change or evolve.
 It remains immutable, preserved through aeons in an amber shell.

-These are the immortal worlds of Mickey Mouse, Harry Potters and Lara Croft, hosting audiences as temporary inhabitants - or rather tourists - eager to consume their epic narratives.
-World Building is an activity streamlined for success and capitalisation, at the expense of the inhabitants’ agency, which is reduced to a mere passive consumption of the world’s events.
-While this consumption might induce some emotional assimilation and produce by-products (think of “apocryphal” fanfiction) these will never be accepted as canon to be reintegrated into the world itself.
+These are the immortal Worlds of Mickey Mouse, Harry Potter, and Lara Croft, hosting audiences as temporary inhabitants—or rather tourists—eager to consume their epic narratives.
+Worldbuilding is an activity streamlined for success and capitalization at the expense of the inhabitants’ agency, which is reduced to the mere passive consumption of the World’s events.
+While this consumption might induce some emotional assimilation and produce byproducts (think of “apocryphal” fanfiction) these will never be accepted as canon to be reintegrated into the World itself.

 THE ERA OF WORLDING